-Private nonfarm payrolls in the US are projected to increase 235,000 (seasonally adjusted) in tomorrow’s June update from the Labor Department, according to The Capital Spectator’s median econometric point forecast.
-The expected monthly rise is moderately higher than the previously reported increase of 216,000 for May.
+Private nonfarm payrolls in the US are projected to increase by 211,000 (seasonally adjusted) in tomorrow’s update for June from the Labor Department, based on The Capital Spectator’s average point forecast for several econometric estimates.
+The prediction reflects a substantially lesser gain vs. the 262,000 advance in May.

 R-1: A linear regression model that analyzes the historical record of ADP private payrolls in context with the Labor Department’s estimate of US private payrolls.
 The historical relationship between the variables is applied to the more recently updated ADP data to project the government’s estimate of private payrolls.
 The computations are run in R.